sweprem/name-chatbot/README.md

 # name-chatbot
 An intelligent chatbot that provides investment insights by summarizing company news ,fetching historical stock data and offering actionable advice using LLM agents.

-# Stock Ticker Analysis Bot
+# Investor Assistant Bot

 ## Project Overview

-The **Stock Ticker Analysis Bot** is a Python script (`stock_analysis.py`) that uses the Alpha Vantage API to fetch stock ticker symbols and prices, the NewsAPI to retrieve recent news articles, and LangChain with OpenAI's GPT-3.5-turbo to summarize financial data and provide investment advice (Buy/Hold/Sell).
+The **Investor Assistant Bot** is a Python script (`stock_analysis.py`) that uses the Alpha Vantage API to fetch stock ticker symbols and prices, the NewsAPI to retrieve recent news articles, and LangChain with OpenAI's GPT-3.5-turbo to summarize financial data and provide investment advice (Buy/Hold/Sell).
 The script integrates four tools:
 1. **Fetch News**: Retrieves recent news articles for a company.
 2. **Fetch Stock Prices**: Fetches real-time stock price data using a dynamically resolved ticker.
 3. **Summarize News**: Generates three financial takeaways from news and stock data.